Ecumenical Christian Centre: International Institute of Horticulture Management (IIHM)

-> Lecture classes are followed by field visits both within the campus and to premium farms/plantations.
+Lecture classes are followed by field visits both within the campus and to premium farms/plantations.
 The course is residential and each batch of the course will have an intake of 30 participants.

 ECC Neighbourhood Interactive Forum

 The ECC Neighbourhood Interactive Forum (ENIF) was initiated in 2007 to create a platform for the residents in the neighbourhood of the ECC to come together periodically for mutual fellowship and interaction.
 It provides an opportunity to discuss issues of common concern in the neighbourhood and to explore and implement need-based community development programmes in the neighbourhood.
 All residents Associations in Whitefield come together in ECC and get involved with the vision of the Centre.

 Balwadi

 ECC initiated a Balwadi in 1978 in the neighbouring village at Nellurahalli.
 The school now has 50 children.
 It works from Monday to Saturday from 8.30 a.m. to 3.0 p.m.
 Storytelling, teaching songs, alphabets and numerals, games, are the main activities.
 Regular parent-teacher discussions are arranged to educate the parents of their responsibility in moulding the future of the young children.
-The school has the contact between the people of the village and us.
-This programme has been well accepted in the respective communities and their participation in it is really encouraging.
+The school has the contact between the people of the village and the ECC.
+This programme has been well accepted in the respective communities.

 The main objective of the Balwadi is to enable the children of the migrant workers in and around Nallurahalli village to get an opportunity to go to school; to enable poor children of the Nallurahalli village to secure the benefit of education; to inculcate values of life and principles of hygiene in young minds: to strengthen the Community Development programmes through medical camps, educational programmes; awareness creation programmes, etc.